 John Heartfield [Left.
-Credit: John J Heartfield Collection] pioneered photomontage.
+Credit: John J Heartfield Collection] is credited as the founder of modern photomontage.

-His stunning art became famous on both sides of the Atlantic as courageous effective political weapon that revealed, satirized, and opposed the worldwide threat of fascism in the twentieth century.
+His stunning political art became famous on both sides of the Atlantic as courageous effective artistic weapons that revealed, satirized, and opposed the worldwide threat of fascism and The Nazi Party.

 Adolf Der Übermensch and Goering: Der Henker are two examples of photomontages Heartfield produced and had widely distributed while he remained under constant threat of assassination by Hitler's Third Reich.